 Objective, constraints and processes, associated with the efficient production of goods and services.
 Analytical models and methods, facilities design and the design of control systems for production operations are presented.
 Process and systems analysis, capacity, design, inventory planning and control, queuing theory, and network models are all included in the production management science.
 Student must complete an undergraduate statistics course or pass proficiency testing.

-This course addresses functional, strategic and competitive roles of information systems and information technology in organizations.
-Topics include hardware and software, types of information systems, the analysis and development of information systems, management of the information systems function, and workplace social, legal ethical issues related to technology.
+This course addresses functional, strategic, and competitive roles of digital business systems and technology in organizations.
+Topics include an introduction to hardware and software, types of information systems, the analysis and improvement of information systems, management of databases and information systems, technology evaluation methodologies, and workplace issues related to technology.

 Provides a capstone experience for the business administration and organizational and management and leadership major.
 As such it will summarize and synthesize the various disciplines of management and will assist the student in creating a strategic future for the (business) organization.
 The course will examine the key dimensions of strategic management: mission determination, environmental scanning, organizational analysis, strategy selection and organizational implementation.
 Students will complete a summary project requiring individual and team research, quantitative data gathering and qualitative analysis in service of creating a new direction for an existing organization.
 Throughout, the ethical dimensions of decision-making and implementation will be emphasized.
 The course will allow students to apply the lessons of strategic thinking to their own career direction.